fuentej/CrewChief/LESSONS_LEARNED.md

 **Root Cause:** Different JSON structures require different closure patterns.
 **Learning:** When fixing incomplete data, try multiple repair strategies and validate each attempt rather than assuming one approach will work.

+### 6. Keys with Missing Values
+**Issue:** Truncation could leave keys without values (e.g., `"recommended_items":` with nothing after the colon).
+**Root Cause:** Truncation happened mid-field, leaving the key but removing the entire value.
+**Learning:** Need to detect not just unterminated strings but also incomplete key-value pairs where the key exists but value doesn't.

+### 7. Entire Missing Fields
+**Issue:** Some truncations removed entire fields from the JSON (e.g., no `"recommended_items"` key at all).
+**Root Cause:** Truncation happened at a boundary where a field simply wasn't included in the partial response.
+**Learning:** When Pydantic validation reports missing fields, they can often be filled with sensible defaults (empty arrays for list fields).

+### 8. Fallback Request Formatting
+**Issue:** Fallback requests to fill missing fields were returning markdown-wrapped JSON that regex couldn't parse.
+**Root Cause:** The LLM consistently wraps responses in ` ```json ... ``` ` even when asked for raw JSON.
+**Learning:** Always handle markdown wrapping in both primary and fallback requests.
+Can't assume "raw" requests will truly be raw.

 ## Solutions Implemented

 ### 1. Robust JSON Boundary Detection